Position Size Calculator

 So folks that are using a 25% trailing stop are, in fact, using an equal risk strategy if they put equal dollar amounts into each trade.

-Final Thoughts On Position Sizing
+Final Thoughts on Position Sizing Calculator

 Everything we do – asset allocation, trailing stops, position-sizing and stock selection – is done with an eye to not only maximizing returns but also limiting risk.